powsybl/powsybl-core/docs/simulation/security/limit-scalings.md

         - `lowClosed` and `highClosed`: to indicate if the interval is open (`false`) or closed (`true`) on respectively the lower and the upper boundaries.
       This attribute is facultative if the corresponding bound value is `null`.

-When no duration criteria are present, the reduction is applied to all permanent and temporary limits.
+When no duration criteria are present, the scaling is applied to all permanent and temporary limits.

-When several duration criteria are specified, the limit reductions apply to each one.
+When several duration criteria are specified, the limit scalings apply to each one.
-For instance, if both criteria `PERMANENT` and (`TEMPORARY` ; `EQUALITY`: 600) are defined, the limit reduction will apply to permanent limits and 600 s limits.
+For instance, if both criteria `PERMANENT` and (`TEMPORARY` ; `EQUALITY`: 600) are defined, the limit scaling will apply to permanent limits and 600 s limits.